bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>

 ## Quickstart with Singularity
 The recommended way to use DataCurator is via the Singularity container.
-Note this is only supported in Linux, Windows Subsystem for Linux (WSL), and MacOS (x86).
+Note this is only supported in Linux, Windows Subsystem for Linux (WSL2), and MacOS (x86).
 For ARM-based Macs (e.g. from early 2021 onward), use the Docker container or source codes.
 See [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.

 <a name="singularity"></a>

-### Install Singularity
+### 1. Install Singularity
-If you don't already have Singularity, install Singularity.
 #### Linux/WSL
 ```bash
 wget https://github.com/apptainer/singularity/releases/download/v3.8.7/singularity-container_3.8.7_amd64.deb